gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 Then a third.
-Each one looked at the screen, said hello to me, and turned back to the photograph.
+Each one looked at the screen, said hello to me, and turned back to the images.

 I watched all of this and told myself:
 *it's nothing.*